-Here’s 10 ways to effectively lose weight through cycling:
+Here are 10 ways to effectively lose weight through cycling:

 When you get up in the morning, your body is in a fasted state, having gone at least 8 hours without food.
 Hitting the road before eating will encourage your body to burn fat.
 Your ride doesn’t need to be particularly long…30-60 minutes is ideal.
 Just make sure you refuel after the ride with a healthy breakfast that includes both carbs and protein.
 Oatmeal and a couple scrambled eggs are a great choice.
 Never skip the post ride meal as you will do more harm than good.

 Energy bars and gels are loaded with dense calories designed to deliver energy to your muscles very quickly, which is great when you are racing.
 But training rides don’t require the same level of sustained effort.
 Therefore it’s best to use natural snacks and foods when on training rides to keep the calorie intake down.
 Mini-PBJs or a couple small, boiled potatoes will do a lot for providing energy and may prove to be half the calories of an energy bar.

 Energy drinks are designed to provide high glycemic carbohydrates to your muscles when you are in an extreme state.
 This means they are densely packed with a whole lot of simple and complex carbs, which are very caloric.
 If you’re trying to loose weight, try replacing your energy drink on training rides with an electrolyte drink (such as a Nuun supplement).
 Electrolyte drinks include all the necessary stuff to help you recover, but without all the carb-based calories.